WizardOfOgz/atom-handler/README.md

 # Atom Handler

 A handler to open atm:// URLs in Atom editor on OSX.
+Inspired by [subl](https://github.com/dhoulb/subl).

 Atom Handler registers itself to handler links with the `atm://` protocol, similar to the protocol TextMate handles (txmt://) or the which can be used for Sublime Text (subl:// or sublime://).
 The protocol can then be used to open files in your Atom editor.
 Read on to learn how to use Atom Handler.